philpackmohr/git-paper/git.md

 ![Linear history after fast-forward merge](images/linear-history-merge.svg)

+Note: with the flag `--ff-only` you can allow fast-forward merging only.
+If it is not possible to do a fast-forward merge, Git will abort with an error message.

 ## Recursive

-If you want to merge branches that have both additional commits since the last common ancestor, you have to use the recursive merge strategy.
+If you want to merge branches that have both additional commits since the last common ancestor, Git has to use the recursive merge strategy.

 Assume this commit history: